 - PumpBiz.com 800-786-7249 (For pump related questions visit their website or call them.
 They will help with questions regarding any brand of pump or pump control equipment like panels, pressure switches, low flow protection, etc..
 Tell them your flow and pressure needs and they will recommend specific pumps for you by brand name and model too!)

 It all depends on who answers your question.
-Sometimes pros answer questions posted on forums, but most pros make a living from their knowledge and forums give them nothing in return for their time, so you see few true pros there unless they are pushing a specific product or service they sell.
-Unfortunately like the advice in the stores, I see a lot of answers on forums that are wrong.
+Sometimes pros answer questions posted on forums, but most pros make a living from their knowledge and forums give them nothing in return for their time.
+So you see few true pros there unless they are pushing a specific product or service they sell.
+Unfortunately like the advice in the stores, a lot of answers on forums are wrong.
 Look for broad agreement of many persons on an answer.